-In addition, since April 2024, two-year-old children of working families are also eligible for 15 hours of funded childcare.
-This will be extended to children from nine months old in September 2024, and by September 2025 the Government estimates 640,000 more children in working families will be entitled to 30 hours of funded childcare.
+Since April 2024, two-year-old children of working families have also been eligible for 15 hours of funded childcare.
+This was extended to children from nine months old in September 2024, and from September 2025 all these eligible children from working families have been entitled to 30 hours of funded childcare during term time.

 NDNA has been investigating whether all this money reaches providers since 2020 (looking at the previous year’s budget 2018 – 2019 onwards).

-The latest report released in April 2025 looks at how the early years entitlement was spent during 2023-24 in each local authority who responded to our Freedom of Information (FOI) request.
+Our latest report which will be released later this month (April 2025) looks at how the early years entitlement was spent during 2024-25 in each local authority who responded to our Freedom of Information (FOI) request.
+This is the first year in which councils have been given funding for places for two year olds then later, nine month olds from working families.

-NDNA discovered that a total of more than £65 million was underspent across 132 local authorities with only 4% passing any of this unspent funding to providers.
+The previous year, NDNA discovered that more than £65 million was underspent across 132 local authorities with only 4% passing any of this unspent funding to providers.
 A total of 19 councils reported underspends of more than £1m and five councils that held onto more than £2m.
 Out of those councils who underspent, 50% retained their money in reserves or carried forward to the 2024/25 budget.

 For 2021-22, NDNA discovered £45.8m was not spent on early years places during that year, in addition a net amount of £59.3m went back to the DfE.